The Skiing 80%

 The peaceful village of Fieberbrunn is the better bet for a family holiday.
 It’s the largest municipality in the PillerseeTal area, yet it’s far removed from the party atmosphere of Saalbach and Hinterglemm.
 Four of its hotels have children’s playrooms.

 Hotel Alte Post

 In Fieberbrunn there are several four-star hotels.
 Hotel Alte Post is in the village centre with the ski bus stop nearby.
 The family-run four-star hotel has a traditional Tirolean restaurant and a Western-style saloon.
 There’s also an attractive wellness area with a gym, heated outdoor-pool and three types of sauna.

 Hotel Chalets Grosslehen

-Hotel Chalets Grosslehen houses apartments as well as hotel rooms, and a collection of three-bedroom chalets were built in 2018 with fully equipped kitchens.
+Hotel Chalets Grosslehen houses six chalets with fully-equipped kitchens, as well as hotel rooms.
 The restaurant serves traditional cuisine with organic produce from the hotel’s own farm.
 Homemade pastries are served on the sun terrace.
 The spa area includes saunas, steam bath, and a fitness room.
-There’s also a bar, a kids club, a Stuberl with traditional stove, and the property is close to the cross-country track and the toboggan run.
+The property is close to the cross-country track and the Direttissima toboggan run.

 The slopeside Sporthotel Fontana has an impressive indoor swimming-pool, a playroom with childcare, morning exercise classes and massage.
 The hotel half-board includes a breakfast buffet with a corner featuring organic products, and dinner.
 The dishes are mostly prepared using local produce.